PureVPN Vs. Private Internet Access (PIA): In-Depth Comparison (2020)

 Servers: PureVPN vs. PIA

 When it comes down to comparing VPN providers on their server infrastructure, we need to take into account a lot of different aspects like total server counts, number of locations worldwide, dedicated torrenting servers among others.

 So this made it tricky to analyze both of these services on this account because the numbers from each VPN stacked up like this:

-PureVPN currently offers around 2000+ servers worldwide, including dedicated Torrenting and P2P servers but the factor where it beats all other VPNs is the number of locations in which these VPN servers can be connected to i.e. 180+.
-That’s 140 countries we are talking about, providing PureVPN subscribers with a much more expansive reach than other VPNs, including PIA.
+PureVPN currently offers around 2000+ servers worldwide, including dedicated Torrenting and P2P servers, but the factor where it beats all other VPNs is the number of countries supported, which exceeds the 140 count.

-PureVPN and PIA are two primed services when it comes to support streaming activities on sites like Netflix and BBC iPlayer, so both of them are definitely offering optimal speeds.
+PureVPN and PIA are two primed services when it comes to support streaming activities on site like Netflix, so both of them are definitely offering optimal speeds.
 On top of that, you can also unblock BBC iPlayer shows with PureVPN.